cpellouin/mmajconline/index.md

 To receive information and announcements for future sessions, please [subscribe to our mailing list](https://listserv.in2p3.fr/cgi-bin/wa?SUBED1=MM-MEETINGS-IDF-L&A=1).

+## Speakers

+Some of the speakers of our sessions include:

+*

 ## Journal Club sessions

 #### **March 6 2019, 14h00 (at APC, room 646A)**